Ylianst/MeshCentral/docs/docs/meshcentral/config.md

           "loginPicture": { "type": "string", "default": null, "description": "Web site .png logo file placed in meshcentral-data that used on the login page when sitestyle is 2." }, "rootRedirect": { "type": "string", "default": null, "description": "Redirects HTTP root requests to this URL.
-When in use, direct users to /login to see the normal login page." }, "mobileSite": { "type": "boolean", "default": true, "description": "When set to false, this setting will disable the mobile site." }, "unknownUserRootRedirect": { "type": "string", "default": null, "description": "Redirects HTTP root requests to this URL only where user is not already logged in.
+When in use, direct users to /login to see the normal login page." }, "mobileSite": { "type": "boolean", "default": true, "description": "When set to false, this setting will disable the mobile site." }, "maxDeviceView": { "type": "integer", "default": null, "description": "The maximum number of devices a user can see on the devices page at the same time.
+By default all devices will show, but this may need to be limited on servers with large number of devices." }, "unknownUserRootRedirect": { "type": "string", "default": null, "description": "Redirects HTTP root requests to this URL only where user is not already logged in.
 When in use, direct users to /login to see the normal login page." }, "nightMode": { "type": "integer", "default": 0, "description": "0 = User selects day/night mode, 1 = Always night mode, 2 = Always day mode" }, "userQuota": { "type": "integer" },